 Last week in Los Angeles we spent a fun morning of holiday cheer with ABC's 25 DAYS OF CHRISTMAS talent, including a special chat with three-time James Beard Award-winning pastry chef Sherry Yard of “The Great American Baking Show: Holiday Edition” and Carter Oosterhouse, judge and host on “The Great Christmas Light Fight.”

-I loved that Carter and Sherry both showed up to our table with gifts!
+I loved that Carter and Sherry both showed up at our table with gifts!
 Sherry brought us decadent chocolate bars (gingerbread!) and Carter brought us Christmas light necklaces.
 So much fun.
 I mean, that alone qualifies them for the best interview of the day, right?

 Carter said the Christmas light necklaces would be fun for us because he doesn't wear anything like that on the show.
 He said so many of the people on the show wear them, that he feels inadequate in his light display—he can't compete.